sreesanthmk2020Admin/vstar/README.md

-Title: CMA Testing – Strategy Review (Continued)

-Description:
-Continuing our CMA test strategy review to walk through open items, address feedback, and align on next steps.

-Appreciate your time and input.
-Looking forward to the discussion.
+Blocking your time to walk you through CRM basics, key modules, workflows, and an overview of the QA process.”